Eddie Cochran: Career

+The Cochran Brothers (1955–1956)

-Cochran's family moved to Bell Gardens, California, in 1952.
-As his guitar playing improved, he formed a band with two friends from his junior high school.
-He dropped out of Bell Gardens High School in his first year to become a professional musician.
-During a show featuring many performers at an American Legion hall, he met Hank Cochran, a songwriter.
+During a show featuring many performers at an American Legion hall, Cochran met Hank Cochran, a songwriter.
 Although they were not related, they recorded as the Cochran Brothers and began performing together.
 They recorded a few singles for Ekko Records that were fairly successful and helped to establish them as a performing act.
 Eddie Cochran also worked as a session musician and began writing songs, making a demo with Jerry Capehart, his future manager.

+Solo and film appearances (1956–1959)

 In July 1956, Eddie Cochran's first "solo artist" single was released by Crest Records.
 It featured "Skinny Jim", now regarded as a rock-and-roll and rockabilly classic.
-In the spring of 1956, Boris Petroff asked Cochran if he would appear in the musical comedy film The Girl Can't Help It.
+In the spring of 1956, Boris Petroff asked Cochran if he would appear in the musical comedy film The Girl Can't Help It (1956).
 Cochran agreed and performed the song "Twenty Flight Rock" in the movie.
-In 1957 Cochran starred in his second film, Untamed Youth, and he had yet another hit, "Sittin' in the Balcony", one of the few songs he recorded that was written by other songwriters (in this case John D. Loudermilk).
+In 1957, Cochran starred in his second film, Untamed Youth (1957), for which he and Jerry Capehart co-wrote one of the songs from the movie, "Oo Ba La Baby", sung by co-star Mamie Van Doren, and had yet another hit, "Sittin' in the Balcony", one of the few songs he recorded that was written by other songwriters (in this case John D. Loudermilk).
 "Twenty Flight Rock" was written by AMI staff writer Ned Fairchild (a pen name—her real name is Nelda Fairchild).
 Fairchild, who was not a rock and roll performer, merely provided the initial form of the song; the co-writing credit reflects Cochran's major changes and contributions to the final product.